 Tax Saving Tips

-Let’s look at some ways that you may be able to reduce your taxes.
-In general, the lower your taxable income, the less tax you will be required to pay.
+Let’s look at some tax saving tips that may help you save money on your taxes.
+Generally, the lower your taxable income, the less tax you will need to pay.

-Tax withholding exemptions are set at a fixed amount that will increase or decrease your take-home pay based on the number of withholdings you claim.
-You can adjust these exemptions by filing a Form W-4 with your employer, which will have a direct impact on your paycheck.
-If you get a big tax refund each year, consider increasing your exemptions to reduce your tax refund and add more money to your paycheck.
+Tax withholding exemptions.
+These will increase or decrease your take-home pay based on the number of withholdings you claim.
+You can change these exemptions by filing a Form W-4 at work.
+You may consider increasing your exemptions.
+This will reduce your tax refund and add more money to each paycheck.
 Be careful not to increase your exemptions too much or you could owe money to the IRS at the end of the year.

-Tax-deferred retirement accounts enable you to save pre-tax dollars into an individual retirement account (IRA, 401K, 403B, etc.).
-Contributing pre-tax dollars will lower your taxable income.
-Keep in mind this is a tax-deferred option, which typically means that you won't have to pay taxes on the money until you withdraw funds from your retirement.
+Tax-deferred retirement accounts.
+These allow you to save pre-tax dollars in a retirement account.
+Popular accounts are IRAs, 401(k)s, 403(b)s.
+Contributing to these accounts lowers your taxable income.
+Keep in mind this is a tax-deferred option.
+This mean you won’t have to pay taxes on the money until you take them out when you retire.
 However, when you retire, you may move into a lower tax bracket than the one you were in when you were working full-time.

 Pre-tax savings accounts.
 These are usually employer-sponsored plans that take funds from your check before taxes.
 The funds can then be used for expenses like medical or childcare.
 Before choosing one of these accounts, be sure you know some details.
 Some plans roll unspent funds into the next year, whereas other plans have a “use it or lose it” policy.